 There are two ways to scale database shards:

 By default, every database created over the Redis Enterprise cluster is operated with a single redundant proxy.
-Although the proxy is extremely efficient and can usually handle over 1 million ops/sec when running on a modest cloud instance, there are some situations in which scaling the proxy is needed – network bandwidth or packets-per-second limitations.
+Although the proxy is extremely efficient and can usually handle more than 1 million ops/sec when running on a modest cloud instance, there are some situations in which scaling the proxy is needed to deal with network bandwidth or packets-per-second limitations.
 Redis Enterprise allows you to scale the proxy across multiple nodes of the cluster without changing your application code.
 Redis clients can use a DNS round robin to select which proxy to work with every time a new connection is created.

 Furthermore, in order to optimize network traffic across the cluster nodes, Redis Enterprise selects a shard placement policy according to the proxy configuration.
 When a single proxy configuration is used, Redis Enterprise will try to put as many shards as it can on each node (this is also called a dense configuration).
 When a multi-proxy configuration is used, the shard placement policy for the cluster will be based on a sparse configuration.

-Redis Enterprise supports the OSS cluster API to allow only one network hop between your client and the cluster – at any cluster size.
-In this way, your clients are exposed to the actual placement of the shards on the cluster node using the OSS cluster protocol, as explained below:
+Redis Enterprise supports the open source (OSS) cluster API to allow only one network hop between your client and the cluster, at any cluster size.
+This way, your clients are exposed to the actual placement of the shards on the cluster node using the OSS cluster protocol, as explained below: